Hidden Publish Date Finder

 - Structured data such as

-- Other contextual signals Google can extract from the page
+- Other contextual signals Google extracts from the page

 Key takeaway: The date shown in Google Search is not always the date an article was first published — it’s the date Google believes is most useful based on the signals it can detect.